Brandon4114/mordheimCompanion/README.md

 The user can then add how much gold is added to their company after a battle and use the shop to buy more attachments or units

 The user may have multiple armies and use a QR code to view another players army

+#Warbands
+Warsbands consist of heros and henchmen, each with their own unique characters, skills, and items that can be equipped.
+Evey warband has a limit on how many of each unit type they can have.

+Players start with 500 gold they can use to create their first warband and equip them with items from the store.
+At the end of each battle players will receive morw gold that can be used to purchase more units or better equipment.